NIVANorge/SimplyGlacier/README.md

 # SimplyGlacier
-Development repository for a Glacier hydrology model using the [Mobius2 framework](https://nivanorge.github.io/Mobius2/).
+Development repository for Glacier hydrology and biochemistry models using the [Mobius2 framework](https://nivanorge.github.io/Mobius2/).